Leichte Kavallerie: Act 1 - The Marketplace

 Vilma is an orphan who was educated by the community.
-Now she has become a pretty young woman and turns her head on all men, including those who are already married.
+Now she has become a pretty young woman and draws the attention of all men, including those who are already married.
 In response, the men's wives complain to the mayor, Bums, and the council begins to investigate Vilma's behavior.
 Bums and Pankraz are secretly in love with Vilma, but at the urging of their jealous wives, they have to convene a council to end the banishment of Vilma.
 The councilors come to no result (song "How clever, how clever, we from the G'meind").

 Vilma does not care about the men's talk, because she is in love with Hermann.
 This idyll is interrupted by the entry of Hungarian Hussars.
 Under the leadership of their sergeant Janos, the men at the council move into quarters with the citizens, while the female population welcomes the soldiers with cheers.

 Act 2 - The Marketplace

 Hermann tries to marry Vilma, but to no avail.
 His guardian, Mayor Bums, refuses his approval, but he still hopes for the young pretty woman.
 Disappointed, Hermann attempts to join the Hussars and talks to Janos.
 Janos wants to help Hermann, because he has since noticed for himself the way the decency in this village is ordered.
-Therefore, he decides to play a trick on the women and men of the village, to teach them a lesson.
+Therefore, he decides to play a trick on the women and men of the village to teach them a lesson.